microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 GET https://items/operations/22?api-version=2022-05-01
 ```

-When the additional processing completes, the status monitor will indicate if it succeeded or failed.
+When the additional processing completes, the status monitor indicates if it succeeded or failed.

 ```text
 HTTP/1.1 200 OK